Documentation Index

 Overview

 Forwarding is a feature that automatically sends your webhook event data to external URLs you specify.
 When enabled, Hookr acts as a middleware—receiving webhook events and instantly relaying them to your own services, integrations, or APIs.
-This is especially useful when an event source supports only a single webhook URL, but you need to send the data to multiple destinations like Zapier, custom APIs, or other automation platforms.Why Use Forwarding?

 - Multiple Destinations: Send a single event to up to 3 different URLs simultaneously